 Woman holding hand of man after talking about stroke

-What to Do If You Experience a Stroke
+What to Do When Stroke Symptoms Appear

 • Find helpful ways to cope with stress.
 Stress can negatively impact the brain.
 Look for ways to manage stress, such as therapy or counseling, interacting with loved ones regularly, or meditating.
 Avoid smoking or consuming alcohol to cope with stress, as these behaviors can increase your risk of stroke.